Template Numerical Library version\ main:bb09b17

 \[ \frac{dz}{dt} = xy - \beta z,\ \rm{ on }\ (0,T) \]

-which we solve for different values of the model parameters
+We solve it for different values of the model parameters:

 \[ \sigma_i = \sigma_{min} + i \Delta \sigma, \]